 The Commonwealth of Massachusetts, through its’ Operation Services Division (OSD), creates MSAs (master service agreements, also known informally as “state contracts”).
 OSD is the state’s procurement agency.
-MSAs result from a competitive procurement conducted by procurement teams usually lead by OSD staff.
-Teams typically consist of state and local government employees.
+MSAs result from a competitive procurement conducted by procurement teams usually led by OSD staff.
+Teams typically consist of representatives from state agencies and, occasionally, local government departments.
 OSD may also designate other agencies to conduct such procurements on their behalf.
 Any political subdivision of the Commonwealth may, unless the MSA specifically says otherwise, procure eligible goods and services through MSAs.

-Established on July 1, 2014 and running for five years, one of these MSAs is ITS53ProjServ, or ITS53 for short.
-ITS53 has three categories of information technology services, one of which is GIS; the other two categories are “Technical Specialists” and “Solution Providers” through which other sub-categories of IT services (for example software and systems development, systems integration and networking, and security) can also be procured.
-A member of the MassGIS staff was on the procurement team that resulted in the ITS53 MSA.
+Established on July 1, 2019 and running for five years, one of these MSAs is ITS74.
+ITS74 has multiple categories of information technology services (for example software and systems development, systems integration and networking, and security); one of the categories is GIS Services.
+A member of the MassGIS staff was on the procurement team that resulted in the ITS74 MSA.

-You can find all the procurement details concerning ITS53 on the Commonwealth’s procurement web site (“CommBuys”) at https://www.commbuys.com/bso/external/bidDetail.sdo?docId=S166368-vCurrent&external=true&parentUrl=bid
+You can find all the procurement details concerning ITS74 on the Commonwealth’s procurement web site (“CommBuys”)